Elaine Charnock - Subject Leader - Maths

 All students are tested regularly in order to assess their progress.
 Termly tests usually involve a problem solving and a basic skills paper.
 These tests are conducted in classrooms.

-Each year group will sit full examinations towards the end of the academic year; this is March for Year 9 and April for Years 7 and 8.
+Each year group will sit full examinations towards the end of the academic year; this is March/April (Easter) for Years 7, 8 and 9.
 Students will have three examination papers; one problem solving non-calculator paper, one problem solving calculator paper and one basic skills non calculator paper.

 Mastery of Skills at KS3: